saurabh228/WikiLoop/README.md

 Wiki-Loop is a web application built with the MERN stack.
 It calculates the number of requests required to reach the "Philosophy" page from a given Wikipedia URL.
 Additionally, it maintains a record of visited Wikipedia pages in chronological order.

 ## Instructions
-Run 'npm start' in both 'backend' and 'wikiloop-app' directories and make sure both are running fine. check ports if error in connecting.
+Run 'npm start' in both 'backend' and 'wikiloop-app' directories and make sure both backend and frontend are running fine. check ports if error in connecting.

 Intall the following tools to set up the project on your local machine.